AnaMelisaGo/portfolio-4-vintage-cars/README.md

 ## Testing, found bugs and fixes

 Testing was carried out manually throughout the development of this project.
 Constant testing was done using Chrome Dev tools.
+Tested the website in different devices and sizes.
 Testing was carried out with the following validators:

 * PEP8 python Validator